FelixGerberding/TeamSpeak-AddonTrollHunter/README.md

 # TeamSpeak - Troll Hunter

-A Plugin programmed by the OpossumTS.net-Community on Twitch.tv.
+A Plugin programmed by the OpossumTS.net-Community on Twitch.
-You can find the replay here: https://www.twitch.tv/videos/224670163
+You can find the replay here: https://www.youtube.com/watch?v=qcke8X7omk0&list=PL0XstsDG0A-jfrQkn0dn0sQrf_i30kIL_

 ## What can it do?